Being sustainable at uni

 How to be a little greener while you're studying

-If you want to do more to help the environment while you're at uni, consider living sustainably.
+Do more to help the environment while you're at uni by living sustainably.
 The choices you make can help the planet and save you money.

-Use our guide to discover how to reduce your waste, eat eco-friendly, clean your halls or shared house with natural products, shop locally and combat climate change.
+Use our guides to discover how to reduce your waste, eat eco-friendly, clean your halls or shared house with natural products, shop locally and combat climate change.

 Mend your clothes